 With the development of the West Sector Plan, the background report studying market conditions and opportunities indicates that the allocation of Urban Commercial/Industrial lands within the West Sector Plan area on the Draft RLUM are over-allocated (92.77 ha/ 229.26 acres).
-In the absence of the Regional Market Study, the City of Martensville is requesting P4G Partners consider the reduction of required Urban Commercial/Industrial lands within the West Sector area based on the background reports conducted as part of the West Sector Plan.
+In the absence of the Regional Market Study, the City of Martensville is requesting P4G Partners consider the reduction of required Urban Commercial/Industrial lands within the West Sector Plan.